Grislow/KnowledgeBase/javascript/md/es5.md

 ## Statements
 Express an action to be executed.
 A statement cannot be used where a value is expected.

-The following are statements in Javascript:\
+The following are statements in JavaScript:\
 `if`, `else`, `do`, `while`, `for`, `switch`, `for`, `in`, `try`, `catch`, `throw`, `function`, `return`, `debugger`, variable declaration, function declaration, value assignment.

 Check out the [statements section](#statements-1) for more on the topic.